This post may contain affiliate links. Please read our disclosure policy.

-Grilled Peach Salad – my new favorite summer salad recipe!
+Grilled Peach Salad – our favorite summer salad recipe!
 It's sweet.
 It's summery.
-It's a little bit strange → I'm looking at you candied curry pecans.
+It's a little bit strange → we're looking at you candied curry pecans.
 And it makes all things right in this world.

 You'll love this grilled peach salad if: